Argentina : Entrepreneurship and Micro-Finance in Emerging Economies

 This course is taught by Professor Rita Biswas, an associate professor of finance within the UAlbany School of Business.
 Professor Biswas is a frequent teacher in executive MBA programs worldwide, including at the Frankfurt School of Finance and Management, Bankakademie, Germany and at Universidad del Salvador, Buenos Aires, Argentina.

-You will reside at the Cyan Hotel de Las Americas in Buenos Aires.
+You will stay in a hotel in Buenos Aires.
 More information about the accommodations will be provided at the pre-departure orientation.

 Breakfast daily is included in your hotel.
 Some lunches and dinners are included as part of the program.